theriftlab/immanuel-python/docs/5-settings.md

 settings.objects.append('Antares')
 ```

 Extra objects from external ephemeris files can also be added to this list by their number.
-See the [Extra Objects](#extra-objects) section below for details how.
+See the [External Objects](#external-objects) section below for details how.

 ### `chart_shape_objects`